Lab 1 In-Class: Introduction to Java

 a string and + is the concatenation operator.

-- The statement about when the computer was invented is too scrunched up.
+- Notice that the statement about when the computer was invented is

 - Your last task for today!!
 Write a complete Java program that